Witiko/jBus/docs/webchat.md

 Tight coupling of the application and the ajax library may be the ideal colution for a simple web chat application, but if the application comprises various components, each working with chat events, the maintenance of the current components and the adding of new ones becomes difficult, since the code of the components is intertwined.

-To decouple the ajax library from the application components, we can use the *braodcast service* pattern.
+To decouple the ajax library from the application components, we can use the *broadcast service* pattern.
 We create a node with a known name, which represents the ajax library and which sends incoming chat events to the broadcast address and receives outgoing chat events on its unicast address.
 Each component is then represented by a node, which listens for incoming chat events on the broadcast address and send outgoing chat events to the unicast address of the ajax library node.
 This is illustrated in the following graph:

   [![A graph of a loosely coupled web chat application using a broadcast service node][]][2.svg]